How to Make An Online Portfolio | 9 Simple Steps

 Website builders are great if you want a professional website without needing tech skills, or if you’re looking to save time and money.
 All you need is an internet connection – you can then pick a template, drag and drop images and text to customize your design, upload your own content, and publish your site.

 Website builders are quick, easy, and affordable, and you can use them to build a truly stunning site – as long as you pick a top quality builder.
-There are tons of free builders available, but for an advert-free website, you’re looking at around $5 to $15 per month as a starting price.
+There are tons of free web builders available, but for an ad-free website, you’re looking at around $12 – $16 per month as a starting price.

-Builders like Wix, Weebly, and Squarespace are especially good for creating online portfolios – discover the full list in our review of the 9 Best Portfolio Website Builders.
+Builders like Wix, GoDaddy and Squarespace are especially good for creating online portfolios – discover the full list in our review of the Best Portfolio Website Builders.

 - Want a side-by-side comparison of the very best portfolio builders?
 Say no more – check out our Portfolio Website Builders Comparison Chart.